Salix-OS/docs.salixos.org/content/user/install-kernel-from-current/_index.md

 ---
 title: "Install Kernel From Current"
-menutitle: "Install Kernel From Current"
+linktitle: "Install Kernel From Current"
 ---

 If you have hardware that is not supported by the kernel that ships with Salix,